Group 18 elements of the modern periodic table

 The noble gases do not react under normal conditions.
 The non-reactivity of noble gases is due to the following reasons:

 - The valence shell of the noble gases is completely filled.
 The next available shell is of much higher energy.

 - Noble gases have very high ionization enthalpies.

 - They have large positive values of electron gain enthalpy.

 A scientist named Neil Bartlett found that PtF6 reacts with oxygen and forms O2+ [PtF6]–.
 The ionization energy of oxygen and xenon is comparable, and so PtF6 should react with xenon to form Xe+ [PtF6]–.
 This assumption was proved to be correct and hence he succeeded in isolating the orange-yellow compound, XePtF6.
 This compound was obtained at room temperature by the interaction of PtF6 with xenon.
-This discovery of Neil Bartlett led to the further discovery of several other xenon compounds, mainly those formed with the electronegative elements such as fluorine and oxygen.
+This discovery of Neil Bartlett led to the further discovery of several other xenon compounds, mainly those formed with electronegative elements such as fluorine and oxygen.
 There are only a few compounds of Krypton.
 Some compounds of radon have been prepared and identified by radiotracer techniques, but their isolation has not been possible.
-The true chemical nature of compounds of helium, neon, and argon are still unknown.
+The true chemical nature of compounds of helium, neon, and argon is still unknown.

 Read more about the different elements of the periodic table here.